 As analysts or marketers, we have so many balls we are already juggling, that it can be difficult to make sure that any number of executives are kept up to date on how the certain elements of the business are performing.
 Granted, we should have dashboards for this exact purpose!
 But when a new campaign is being run that is the boss’s pet campaign, you won’t want to update your dashboard just for that campaign.
 We need an easier way for these one-off requests to be regularly put before others in our organization.

 I was reminded of a helpful Adobe Analysis Workspace feature for this, during the 2017 Adobe Summit, that was released late in 2016 and can quickly help in democratizing data and keeping pertinent results before certain eyes in your organization.
-That feature is something we analyst’ have been doing for years in our dashboards and analysis’ but weren’t able to do in Adobe Analysis Workspace until recently.
+That feature is something we analysts’ have been doing for years in our dashboards and analysis’ but wasn’t able to do in Adobe Analysis Workspace until recently.
 This feature is called Date Comparison.

 For a simple example let’s say a new vendor has come in and wants to run a POC to drive highly qualified traffic to your site.
 This campaign gets sold up the chain and now you have an executive that wants to see how it performs.
 As I mentioned earlier you don’t want to overhaul your dashboard and/or create some new executive view when you could quickly and easily set this up and deliver it right from Analysis Workspace.